jariarkko/arch-model-t/analysis.md

 Even airgapped networks can have these issues, as evidenced, for instance, by the Stuxnet worm.
 The Internet is not the only form of connectivity, as most systems include, for instance, USB ports that proved to be the achilles heel of the targets in the Stuxnet case.
 More commonly, every system runs large amount of software, and it is often not practical or even possible to prevent compromised code even in a high-security setting, let alone in commercial or private networks.
 Installation media, physical ports, both open source and proprietary programs, firmware, or even innocent-looking components on a circuit board can be suspect.
 In addition, complex underlying computing platforms, such as modern CPUs with underlying security and management tools are prone to problems.

 In general, this means that one cannot entirely trust even a closed system where you picked all the components yourself.
-Analysis for the security of many interesting real-world systems now commonly needs to include cross-component attacks, e.g., the use of car radios and other externally communicating devices as part of attacks launched against the control components such as breaks in a car {{Savage}}.
+Analysis for the security of many interesting real-world systems now commonly needs to include cross-component attacks, e.g., the use of car radios and other externally communicating devices as part of attacks launched against the control components such as brakes in a car {{Savage}}.

 ## Balancing Threats